-- ☐ Lidar remote sensing is an advanced technology that is not only replacing conventional sensors in science study, environmental research, and industry application, but also creating new methods with unique properties that could not be achieved before. - ☐ Lidar technology has been advanced dramatically in the past 20 years, owing to the new availability of lasers, detectors, creative people involved, and the demanding needs from various aspects. - Potential growing points at this stage include - (1) Solid-state resonance fluorescence lidar for mobile deployment globally - (2) Extend measurement range into thermosphere and lower mesosphere - (3) Doppler, DIAL, HSRL, and Raman lidar for lower atmosphere research - (4) Fluorescence lidar and laser rangefinder for novel applications - (5) Aerosol/cloud lidar with Raman, polarization & multicolor detection capabilities - (6) Spaceborne lidar for more sophisticated lidar types - Always keep eyes open for new potentials: principles, phenomena, effects, technologies to be applied in lidar and optical remote sensing. - The exciting and growing lidar field is anxious for new "blood" the creative, intelligent, diligent, and passionate young researchers.
-11
+- ☐ Lidar remote sensing is an advanced technology, not only replacing conventional sensors in science study, environmental research, and industry application, but also creating new methods with unique properties that could not be achieved before. - ☐ Lidar technology has been advanced dramatically in the past 20 years, owing to the new availability of lasers, detectors, creative people involved, and the demanding needs from various aspects. - Potential growing points at this stage include - (1) Solid-state resonance fluorescence lidar for mobile deployment globally - (2) Extend measurement range into the thermosphere and lower mesosphere - (3) Doppler, DIAL, HSRL, and Raman lidar for lower atmosphere research - (4) Fluorescence lidar and laser rangefinder for novel applications - (5) Aerosol/cloud lidar with Raman, polarization & multicolor detection capabilities - (6) Spaceborne lidar for more sophisticated lidar types - (7) Laser break-down spectroscopy for composition measurements? - Always keep eyes open for new potentials: principles, phenomena, effects, technologies to be applied in lidar and optical remote sensing. - The exciting and growing lidar field is anxious for new "blood" the creative, intelligent, diligent, and passionate young researchers.
+15